 We utilize a rating system developed by our Sub-Adviser to rate the performance of each LMM portfolio company.
 The investment rating system takes into consideration various factors, including, but not limited to, each investment's expected level of returns, collectability, comparisons to competitors and other industry participants, and the portfolio company's future outlook.

-Investment Rating 1 represents a LMM portfolio company that is performing in a manner which significantly exceeds expectations.
-Investment Rating 2 represents a LMM portfolio company that, in general, is performing above expectations.
-Investment Rating 3 represents a LMM portfolio company that is generally performing in accordance with expectations and for which there is no indication of a decline in value.
-Investment Rating 4 represents a LMM portfolio company that is underperforming expectations, requiring increased monitoring and scrutiny by us.
-Investment Rating 5 represents a LMM portfolio company that is significantly underperforming, requiring heightened levels of monitoring and scrutiny by us and involves the recognition of significant unrealized depreciation on such investment.
-For investments with a 4 or 5 rating, there is significant doubt regarding our ability to fully recover the principal amount due.
-All new LMM portfolio investments receive an initial Investment Rating 3.
+- · Investment Rating 1 represents a LMM portfolio company that is performing in a manner which significantly exceeds - expectations.
+Investment Rating 2 represents a LMM portfolio company that, in general, is performing above expectations. - Investment Rating 3 represents a LMM portfolio company that is generally performing in accordance with expectations.
+All new LMM portfolio investments receive an initial Investment Rating 3. - Investment Rating 4 represents a LMM portfolio company that is underperforming expectations, requiring increased monitoring and scrutiny by - Investment Rating 5 represents a LMM portfolio company that is significantly underperforming, requiring heightened levels of monitoring and scrutiny by us and involves the recognition of significant unrealized depreciation on such investment.